Terms and Conditions

 All payments are to be made by payment card (e.g. a debit card or credit card) in the currency of the project you are donating to.
 If this is not the same currency as the card used for payment, your card provider may charge additional fees.
 Refer to your card provider’s terms and conditions for more details.
 Younify CIC are not liable for any additional fees charged by your card provider when making a donation.
 Please note that we do not accept payment by cash or cheque.

-Terms and Conditions for Not for profits Receiving Donations
+Terms and Conditions for Good causes Receiving Donations

-Donation services are only available for use by charities with a registered address in the UK and who are registered with the Charity Commission for England & Wales, the Office of the Scottish Charity Regulator or The Charity Commission for Northern Ireland, or community interest companies with a registered address in the UK (collectively referred to as ‘Not for profits’).
+Donation services are only available for use by charities with a registered address in the UK and who are registered with the Charity Commission for England & Wales, the Office of the Scottish Charity Regulator or The Charity Commission for Northern Ireland, or community interest companies with a registered address in the UK (collectively referred to as ‘Good causes’).

-The Not for profit is responsible for ensuring that all details provided to Younify CIC and Stripe in connection with the Not for profit’s account and all content generated on the site by or on behalf of the Not for profit is accurate and up-to-date.
+The good cause is responsible for ensuring that all details provided to Younify CIC and Stripe in connection with the good cause’s account and all content generated on the site by or on behalf of the good cause is accurate and up-to-date.

-The Not for profit is responsible for ensuring that any donations paid are used in accordance with any stated purpose or fundraising activity or appeal, and in accordance with applicable laws and regulations.
+The good cause is responsible for ensuring that any donations paid are used in accordance with any stated purpose or fundraising activity or appeal, and in accordance with applicable laws and regulations.

-The Not for profit shall ensure that its account is only accessible by authorised personnel and will use all reasonable endeavours to prevent unauthorised access to, or use of the site or Younify CIC’s services.
+The good cause shall ensure that its account is only accessible by authorised personnel and will use all reasonable endeavours to prevent unauthorised access to, or use of the site or Younify CIC’s services.

-The Not for profit shall carry out all necessary obligations (whether or not set out in these terms) in a timely and efficient manner and will provide Younify CIC with all reasonable information and assistance required by it in order to perform its obligations under these terms.
+The good cause shall carry out all necessary obligations (whether or not set out in these terms) in a timely and efficient manner and will provide Younify CIC with all reasonable information and assistance required by it in order to perform its obligations under these terms.

 Payment Service Provider

 In order to process donation payments, Younify CIC uses a third party payment provider, Stripe Payments UK Ltd (“Stripe”).
-To receive donations via Younify CIC, Not for profits are required to have an account with Stripe and connect this to the Younify CIC Stripe merchant account.
-Not for profits can connect an existing Stripe account or set up a new Stripe account as part of the approval process.
-Not for profits set up and manage their Stripe account directly with Stripe and are subject to Stripe’s Terms and Conditions (https://stripe.com/gb/connect-account/legal)
+To receive donations via Younify CIC, Good causes are required to have an account with Stripe and connect this to the Younify CIC Stripe merchant account.
+Good causes can connect an existing Stripe account or set up a new Stripe account as part of the approval process.
+Good causes set up and manage their Stripe account directly with Stripe and are subject to Stripe’s Terms and Conditions (https://stripe.com/gb/connect-account/legal)

 If Stripe are unable to complete the payment due to an error in your account, or we feel that it is appropriate to revoke your approval (for example, if the charity is de-registered by the Charity Commission for England & Wales, or has a sanction listed against it) then we will contact donors to arrange the return of their donations.